mstrieleman/e-com-merce/README.md

 A sample e-commerce site.

 ## features
--Shopping cart
+- Shopping cart
--Product reviews
+- Product reviews
--Payment gateway that accepts credit cards
+- Payment gateway that accepts credit cards
--Online chat
+- Online chat
--More to be added soon!
+- More to be added soon!